 Faculty Learning Communities

 A faculty learning community (FLC) is composed of faculty who meet regularly to discuss and explore a common area of interest related to the integration of technology in teaching and learning.
 The group defines its scope, schedule, and agenda.
-ETS will serve as a resource for the learning community and provide support as needed but the faculty is responsible for the momentum, direction and facilitation of the group.
-Each FLC is expected to report on its deliberations at the end of the school year in a forum of the group's choosing.
-Participation requires a full academic year commitment.
+ETS will serve as a resource for the learning community and provide support as needed.

 FLCs might address questions such as:

 - How does a particular technology work?
 How can it be used in teaching and learning?

 - How can a piece of technology be assessed to understand its impact on teaching and learning?

 - How might technology shape the essence of our learning spaces?

 - What is the role of technology and teaching and learning at a liberal arts college?

 - What impact will technology have on our relationships with our students?